zanemmiller2/baseNencoder/README.md

 <ins>basez85 decoding</ins> is completed by reading a block of five z85 characters and converting it to four ASCII characters.
 New line characters in the input are disregarded in decoding.

-Prints to standard output wrapping to a new line every 76 characters.
+Prints to standard output wrapping to a new line every 76 characters in some formats.
 Pads incomplete output strings with "=".

-**(Note: this base58 implementation is going to vary slightly from other versions due to the max unsigned integer limitations)**

 <br/>